natcap/invest.users-guide/source/fisheries.rst

 The model can encompass one area—that is, be completely spatially aggregated (i.e. the population is considered homogenous throughout the study area)—or the area can be divided into subregions.
 In the sample models, we have made our decisions about how to include space in each model based on the policy questions and data availability for parameterizing the model.

-**Lobster**: Project partners separated Belizean coastal and marine waters into 9 planning regions of different sizes, which we use for the lobster model.
+**Spiny Lobster**: Project partners separated Belizean coastal and marine waters into 9 planning regions of different sizes, which we use for the lobster model.

 **Dungeness Crab**: Six boxes of irregular shape/size to match output from an ecosystem model (Toft et al. ICES).

-**Shrimp and Blue Crab**: A single bay-wide region
+**Blue Crab and White Shrimp**: A single bay-wide region

 Larval Dispersal
 ^^^^^^^^^^^^^^^^

-For models with subregions (e.g., Lobster, Dungeness Crab), we assume that adults from each subregion contribute to a common larval pool.
+For models with subregions (e.g., Spiny Lobster, Dungeness Crab), we assume that adults from each subregion contribute to a common larval pool.
 Larvae are then distributed across subregions.
 The proportion of larvae that go to each subregion is user-defined, in the main parameters csv file.
-In the lobster default model, larvae are dispersed to the subregions according to the distribution of suitable habitat (e.g. mangroves and seagrasses.
+In the spiny lobster default model, larvae are dispersed to the subregions according to the distribution of suitable habitat (e.g. mangroves and seagrasses.
 See `Habitat Dependency`_) among the subregions (Arkema et al. in review).
 In the Dungeness crab default model, larvae are dispersed proportional to the surface area of each subregion (Toft et al. 2013 ICES).
 The models represent closed populations, meaning we do not allow for any larval recruitment from outside of the study area.
-However, if recruitment is modeled using the Fixed function, this could implicitly represent an external source of larvae.
+However, if recruitment is modeled using the `Fixed Recruitment`_ function, this could implicitly represent an external source of larvae.

 Migration
 ^^^^^^^^^